apache/mesos/docs/allocation-module.md

       const FrameworkID& frameworkId,
       const std::vector<Request>& requests) = 0;

-  // Whenever resources offered to a framework go unused (e.g.,
+  // Whenever resources are "recovered" in the cluster (e.g., a task
+  // finishes, an offer is removed because a framework has failed or
+  // is failing over), or a framework refuses them, the master
-  // refused) the master invokes this callback. virtual void resourcesUnused(
+  // invokes this callback.
+  virtual void resourcesRecovered(
       const FrameworkID& frameworkId,
       const SlaveID& slaveId,
       const Resources& resources,
       const Option<Filters>& filters) = 0;

-  // Whenever resources are "recovered" in the cluster (e.g., a task
-  // finishes, an offer is removed because a framework has failed or
-  // is failing over) the master invokes this callback. virtual void resourcesRecovered(
-      const FrameworkID& frameworkId,
-      const SlaveID& slaveId,
-      const Resources& resources) = 0;

   // Whenever a framework that has filtered resources wants to revive
   // offers for those resources the master invokes this callback.